ReneOlsthoorn/Ground/README.md

 PC's later, the platform is still a good choice.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
 We are truly blessed with this platform for over 30 years.
 This must be said!

-At this moment in 2025, several expert users are migrating to Linux because Windows collects data about the usage of your computer.
-Microsoft wants to make Windows a sensory device for an "AI" companion.
+At this moment in 2025, several expert users are migrating to Linux because Windows 11 collects too much data about the usage of your computer.
+Microsoft wants to make Windows a sensory device for an "AI" companion and forces users to give up privacy.
 I strongly disagree with this route.
+I think this data collecting should be made optional.
-Most people don't want all their actions and data stored in the cloud.
-The user is no longer in control at that moment.
-You want a computer to help you, not to spy on you.
+Most people don't know that their actions and data is stored with Microsoft in the cloud.
+They want a computer to help them, not to spy on them.
 At this moment, this spying can be disabled.
+Use a tool as such as "O&O ShutUp10++" to disable Copilot and Recall.
+Microsoft is heading in the wrong direction because they offer no option to turn off this data collecting.
+I think it's a shame, because they have such a great history.
+At this moment third party tools are able to turn off the spying, so I will not migrate to Linux yet.
-Search for "How to disable Microsoft Compatibility Telemetry".
-It is basically a scheduled task that can be disabled.
-Don't leave the PC platform too soon without valid reasons, because we owe so much to it.
+I'm not leaving the PC Windows platform too soon.
+I owe so much to it.

 ### Smoothscroller
 <p align="center">